Request your absentee ballot

 - Your completed ballot was received by your city/township clerk.

 Absentee ballots are tabulated publicly just as ballots voted in polling places are, and volunteer observers appointed by both political parties are permitted in absentee counting rooms to make sure all proper procedures are followed.
-The Michigan Democratic Party will have hundreds of volunteer lawyers and other trained observers in absentee counting rooms across the state to monitor the counting process to verify that all valid ballots are counted.
+The Michigan Democratic Party actively recruits volunteer lawyers and other trained observers to work in absentee counting rooms across the state to monitor the counting process to verify that all valid ballots are counted.

 To ensure that your absentee ballot is counted, remember to sign the outside of the return envelope with your official signature.
-And make sure that your ballot is received by your city/township clerk by 8 pm on November 3.
+And make sure that your ballot is received by your city/township clerk by 8 pm on Election Day.
 The #1 reason why absentee ballots are not counted is that they arrive too late.

 To automatically receive an application for an absentee ballot before each election, you can sign up for your city/township clerk’s permanent absentee application list.
 You’ll still have to complete and return the application each time in order to receive your ballot for that election, but the application will automatically be sent to you.